 Scientists found a primitive forest in a massive sinkhole in China

-George Veni, the executive director of Karst Research Institute (NCKRI) in the United States told Live Science that the discovery isn’t very surprising.
-The particular area where scientists discovered the sinkhole is known for its karst topography.
-The landscape around there, Veni notes, is prone to dramatic sinkholes.
+George Veni, the executive director of Karst Research Institute (NCKRI) in the United States, told Live Science that the “incredibly visually spectacular karst with enormous sinkholes and giant cave entrances and so forth” discovery isn’t surprising.
+Since the area where scientists discovered the sinkhole is known for its karst topography, the landscape around there is prone to dramatic sinkholes.

 How do sinkholes form?

 Sinkholes, especially in this region of China, are formed by the dissolution of bedrock underneath the surface, Veni explained to Live Science.
 When this happens, giant sinkholes like the one scientists explored begin to form.
-And, because chasms form in the bedrock, it gives way for primitive forests like the one discovered here to form.
+Also, because chasms form in the bedrock, it gives way for primitive forests like the one discovered here to develop.